LishaValiyaparambil/file-upload/README.md

 `})  `

 Here, thumbnailSize, width, height and serviceType are optional parameters.
 As for serviceType by default
 it will take input as AWS.
 So if you need to use Azure you have to specify it.
-Credentials for using the
-cloud provider must be specified in the .env file with respect to the parameter values specified above.

 ## Author
 lisha.vl@perfomatix.com